dgoldman30/Dungeon_Crawler/doc/use-cases/cast-spell.md

 User has cast their memorized spell

 # Main success scenario
+1. The cast spell button is selected
-The user casts their spell and selects a target if required.
+2. The user selects a target if required
+3. The spell is cast and its effects are applied

 # Extensions
-- User cancels their spell action
+- User cancels their spell action (1,2)
-- The spell fails
+- The spell fails (3)

 # Special Requirements
 - Display memorized spell and allow for ranged targeting